-The Rural Resident CME Program provides funding to eligible UBC Family Medicine residents to participate in rurally-relevant courses and conferences.
+The Rural Resident Enhanced Courses Program provides funding to eligible UBC Family Medicine residents to participate in rurally-relevant courses and conferences.

 Benefits

-- Funding for travel, accommodation and course fees to participate in HOUSE, CARE-R and ATLS*.
-HOUSE and CARE-R Courses are available during the R2 year.
+• Funding for travel, accommodation and course fees to participate in The CARE-R Course and ATLS*.
+The CARE-R Course is available during the R2 year.
 ATLS may be taken anytime during residency.

 Eligibility

-- Resident demonstrates intention to provide rural-focused practice through a requirement by the home training site or election to participate in a 4-month rural component in RSA Communities during the R2 year
+• Resident demonstrates an intention to provide rural-focused practice through a requirement by the home training site or election to participate in a 4-month rural component in RSA Communities during the R2 year

 Click here to determine if you are eligible.